(Adopted at the Second Annual Meeting of the Society held in Cincinnati on December 28, 1971)

 The President and Vice-President shall serve for a one year or until the Society elects a successor and shall not be eligible to succeed themselves immediately.
 The Vice-President automatically becomes President at the end of the term.
 The Secretary-Treasurer, whose duties shall be executive in character, shall serve for three years and shall be eligible to succeed him- or herself once.

-There shall be a Board of Directors composed of the President, the Vice-President, the Secretary-Treasurer and five other members elected by the membership, one of whom must be a student.
+There shall be a Board of Directors composed of the President, the Vice-President, the Secretary-Treasurer, the Immediate Past President and five other members elected by the membership, one of whom must be a student.
 Four of these latter five members shall be elected for a two-year term and shall not be eligible to succeed themselves immediately; the student member shall be elected for a one-year term.** [In the initial election one of the two members shall serve for one year; the other for two.]* Division of service shall be determined by lot.
 Editors of Society publications, appointed by the Board of Directors, shall be ex officio non-voting members of the Board of Directors.
 It shall be the task of the Board of Directors to conduct the business of the Society in the period between Annual Meetings.

 The Board of Directors shall have the power to fill vacancies occurring among the officers or within its own membership.
 These appointments shall be interim in nature, the appointee serving until the next Annual Business Meeting of the organization.
 Appointees shall be eligible to succeed themselves directly by election at the next Annual Meeting.
 A Vice-President so designated by interim appointment shall not succeed automatically the next year to the office of President, but this person’s name shall automatically be placed in nomination for election to that office at the next Annual Business Meeting.